booxter/flask-restful-swagger-3/README.md

 ## Specification document

-The `get_swagger_doc` method of the Api instance returns the specification document object, which may be useful for integration with other tools for generating formatted output or client code.
+The `open_api_json` method of the Api instance returns the specification document object, which may be useful for integration with other tools for generating formatted output or client code.

 ## Using Flask Blueprints